-Ryan Flack enters his first season at South Dakota State in 2013-14 as a graduate assistant, where his primary duties include assisting with various video breakdowns, film exchange, team travel and player development, along with overseeing student-managers, as well as other day-to-day basketball operations.
+Ryan Flack enters his second season at South Dakota State in 2014-15 as a graduate assistant, where his primary duties include assisting with various video breakdowns, film exchange, team travel and player development, along with overseeing student-managers, as well as other day-to-day basketball operations.

 Before working at Grand View and Urbandale, Flack spent one season at Iowa State, assisting the Cyclone men's basketball program in video editing, player development and various other day-to-day operations.
 He began coaching at Marshalltown Community College in Marshalltown, Iowa, following a season as a player from 2007-08.